The Bankrate promise

 Ideally, an inspection should be done by a mechanic you already have a working relationship with.
 Most independent auto repair and body shops will perform inspections on used cars.
 But if your mechanic doesn’t, request a referral to a shop that does.

 If you don’t already have a mechanic you trust, look for local mechanics not associated with dealerships that have good customer reviews.
 You can find reviews on the shop’s Better Business Bureau page.
-Members of American Automobile Association (AAA) can search for a certified garage, or you can visit a mechanic recommended by your insurance company.
+Members of the American Automobile Association (AAA) can search for a certified garage, or you can visit a mechanic recommended by your insurance company.

 Any mechanic you hire should be certified by the National Institute for Automotive Service Excellence (ASE).
 Another option is to hire a national firm specializing in used-car inspections, such as Alliance Inspection Management, Carchex and Inspect My Ride.